AZobec/LNK_C_WINDOWS/README.md

 I coded this POC under Visual Studio, and debugging in x64.

+For understanding that, I invite you to read the article about Shell Links (below).
+A shortcurt is a Shell Link (in forensics, you may used to Jumplist.
+It's a quite similar technique).

+Now we just have to understand how to manipulate this object and how to modify it's structure by reading several documentations.

 #### Links ####
 Thanks to [https://www.codeproject.com/Articles/11467/How-to-create-short-cuts-link-files] .
 I modified and debugged his sourcecode for C